Born on a Wednesday.

 Seconded from Farm Crowdy to build a sister company's presence from nothing — brand, website, research papers.
 Turns out the writing habit was a career skill.

 A Stripe company.
-Took a payment idea from a single line to tens of millions in volume, and found I like the part where the promise meets the ledger.
+Took a payment idea from a single line to tens of millions in volume, and learned that I enjoy the operational detail behind a payment that actually clears.

 We met at Farm Crowdy in 2019; she sat one seat and one level away.
 Born the same day, February 26, 1992 — we turned thirty and got married on the same morning.